Baylor vs. UCSB Predictions & Picks - NCAA Tournament First Round

 - Pick OU:

-Baylor has put together a 16-14-0 record against the spread this season, while UCSB is 18-12-0.
-The Bears are 17-13-0 and the Gauchos are 18-12-0 in terms of going over the point total.
-The two teams combine to score 149.4 points per game, 5.9 more points than this matchup's total.
-Baylor is 6-4 against the spread and 6-4 overall in its past 10 contests, while UCSB has gone 5-5 against the spread and 7-3 overall.
+Baylor is 16-14-0 against the spread, while UCSB's ATS record this season is 18-12-0.
+The Bears are 17-13-0 and the Gauchos are 18-12-0 in terms of hitting the over.
+The two teams score an average of 149.4 points per game, 6.9 more points than this matchup's total.
+Over the last 10 contests, Baylor has a 6-4 record against the spread while going 6-4 overall.
+UCSB has gone 5-5 against the spread and 7-3 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.